-(a) The employee must submit a transcript reflecting successful completion of all necessary courses along with a letter from the college or university registrar stating that the student is in good standing, that there are no outstanding debts to the school or any other barrier to graduation, and that the degree will be awarded on a certain date.

-(b) The parties further agree that in order to be considered to have attained a particular number of credits under the provisions of this Article, an employee must actually have completed all the required coursework for the credits and be able to produce an official transcript from the educational institution showing these credits.

-3. Employees who received an accelerated step advancement under the terms of a previous contract or in another bargaining unit will not be eligible for another step at the same level under this Article.
-Employees can only receive one (1) step increase at each level.

-4. Step advancements under this Article will take place on the employee's step date next following the attainment of the Level.

-5. Any such step advancement under this Article shall be in addition to the employee's normal step movement and shall adjust future step dates accordingly.

-6. Employees covered in this Article are subject to the normal tuition reimbursement program offered by the Department of Corrections.

-7. Those employees already at, or above, Step 15 at the time they become eligible for this step advancement benefit will receive a one (1) time, lump sum, cash bonus of five hundred dollars (\$500) in lieu of a step increase.

-8. A Department of Corrections labor-management committee, consisting of two (2) individuals appointed by the VSEA which may include a supervisory unit member of the Department of Corrections, two (2) individuals appointed by the Commissioner on behalf of management, and the Corrections Department's Director of Human Resources shall meet and confer with regards to the program.

-9. No more than forty (40) employees will be eligible in any one (1) fiscal year for this step advancement.
-Eligibility will be based on the length of continuous Departmental service.
+- (a) The employee must submit a transcript reflecting successful completion of all necessary courses along with a letter from the college or university registrar stating that the student is in good standing, that there are no outstanding debts to the school or any other barrier to graduation, and that the degree will be awarded on a certain date. - (b) The parties further agree that in order to be considered to have attained a particular number of credits under the provisions of this Article, an employee must actually have completed all the required coursework for the credits and be able to produce an official transcript from the educational institution showing these credits. - 3.
+Employees who received an accelerated step advancement under the terms of a previous contract or in another bargaining unit will not be eligible for another step at the same level under this Article.
+Employees can only receive one (1) step increase at each level. - 4.
+Step advancements under this Article will take place on the employee's step date next following the attainment of the Level. - 5.
+Any such step advancement under this Article shall be in addition to the employee's normal step movement and shall adjust future step dates accordingly. - 6.
+Employees covered in this Article are subject to the normal tuition reimbursement program offered by the Department of Corrections. - 7.
+Those employees already at, or above, Step 15 at the time they become eligible for this step advancement benefit will receive a one (1) time, lump sum, cash bonus of five hundred dollars (\$500) in lieu of a step increase. - 8.
+A Department of Corrections labor-management committee, consisting of two (2) individuals appointed by the VSEA which may include a supervisory unit member of the Department of Corrections, two (2) individuals appointed by the Commissioner on behalf of management, and the Corrections Department's Director of Human Resources shall meet and confer with regards to the program. - 9.
+No more than forty (40) employees will be eligible in any one (1) fiscal year for this step advancement.
+Eligibility will be based on the length of continuous Departmental service. - 10.
+Effective July 1, 2016, except as provided for in Section 2, above, Level II may only be attained if Level I has been previously attained and the step advancement received.